paalamugan/single-spa-example-config/README.md

-# Single spa example react webpack configuration
+# Single spa example webpack configuration

 Predefined Some Common webpack configuration for single-spa with react and typescript